reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 date: 2022-01-25 06:00:00 +1000
 modified: 2022-01-15 06:00:00 +1000
 authors: [syedaf]
-description: "An Annotation is a construct associated with Java source code elements such as classes, methods and variables which provides information to the progam at compile-time or run-time based on which the program can take further action.
-The Annotation Processor processes these Annotations at compile time to provide functionality such as code generation, error checking etc. In this article we will discuss the topic of Annotations and the functionality that Annotation Processing provides."
+description: "An Annotation is a construct associated with Java source code elements such as classes, methods, and variables which provides information to the program at compile-time or run-time based on which the program can take further action.
+The Annotation Processor processes these Annotations at compile time to provide functionality such as code generation, error checking, etc. In this article, we will discuss the topic of Annotations and the functionality that Annotation Processing provides."
 ---

 ## An Introduction to Annotations and Annotation Processing

-An Annotation is a construct associated with Java source code elements such as classes, methods and variables which provides information to the progam at compile-time or run-time based on which the program can take further action.
-The Annotation Processor processes these Annotations at compile time to provide functionality such as code generation, error checking etc.
+An Annotation is a construct associated with Java source code elements such as classes, methods, and variables that provide information to the program at compile-time or run-time based on which the program can take further action.
+The Annotation Processor processes these Annotations at compile time to provide functionality such as code generation, error checking, etc.

-The java.lang.annotation package provides the Core annotation functionality and also gives us the capability to create our own Custom annotations which can be processed with Annotation Processors.
+The java.lang.annotation package provides the Core annotation functionality and also gives us the capability to create our Custom annotations that can be processed with Annotation Processors.

 In this article, we will discuss the topic of Annotations and demonstrate the power of Annotation Processors with a real-world example.